Wilderness Skills Courses

 A string is a deceptively simple thing.
 A bundle of plant or animal fibers held together by some magical force to become one of the most useful materials ever created.
 Cordage has probably been part of the human tool kit for nearly as long as stone tools and many of our projects will make use of its strength.
 Our fingers will be reeducated in this ancient art as we learn to make strong cord and even rope from a variety of wild harvested materials.

-Sticks will be some of our greatest teachers throughout our journey.
-They will be our mysteries, our shovels, and the basis of that most ancient hunting tool the throwing stick.
+Sticks and stones will be some of our greatest teachers throughout our journey.
+They will be our mysteries, our shovels, our cooking utensiles and the basis of that most ancient hunting tool - the throwing stick.

 Many past participants have voiced experiencing powerful transformations in their lives as a result of these experiences, and we invite you to check out their feedback.